gishar/gishar/README.md

 <h1 align="center">Hi 👋, Gishar here!</h1>
 <h3 align="center">I like to learn!
-I wish I was a conscious machine sometimes! </h3>
+Sometimes, I wish I was a conscious machine that did not need to eat or sleep! </h3>
-<h4 align="center"> 🌱 I’m currently learning Data Science page after page through ISLR </h4>
+<p align="center"> 🌱 I’m currently learning Data Science through ISLR and mainly working on R, Python, and SQL </h4>

 <!--